egardner/ericgardner.info/source/notes/back-to-basics.html.md

 ---

 Every year during the holidays I get the urge to tinker around with my personal website.
-"I swear, this time I'll keep it up."
 I chalk this up to a combination of having some free time and New Year's resolution feelings.
 {:.pull-quote}

 For a while I considered using this site as a test-bed for some cool new